KinCoast Physiotherapy

 She is well versed in ICBC Claims, WorkSafe Claims, Medical Service Plan Clients (MSP) and Private Insurance billings.
 If you have a question, she is the best person to ask!

-Sharon loves animals and adores her two rabbits, Blueberry and Beau.
+Sharon loves animals and adores her rabbit, Beau.
 On her spare time, she enjoys cooking, listening to crime podcasts, and weightlifting.
 Once in a while, she’ll be engrossed in a new TV series or video game!

 Picture